rhew/rhew.org/hugo-src/content/posts/new-monsters/index.md

 ---
 title: "The Cardboard Guardians Fall"
 date: 2025-10-12
-tags: ["halloween", "supervillainy", "evil overlord", "crafts"]
+tags: ["halloween", "supervillainy", "evil overlord", "crafts", "minion"]
 cover: "new-monsters.jpg"
 description: "After more than a decade of faithful service, the cardboard sentinels have been replaced with new foam creations fit for a modern villain."
 ---